SimonPrammer/svelte-chat-langchain/README.md

 # Svelte Chat Langchain (mini version)

-This is a (mini) version of Chat Langchain (https://github.com/langchain-ai/chat-langchain) implemented in SvelteKit!
+This is a (mini) version of Chat Langchain implemented in SvelteKit!

 This repo can be a source of inspiration and starting point for developers looking to try their hand on a QA chatbot over Documents.
-It is held purposefully simple and easy to understand while still holding some complexity to be a good example.
+I call it a mini version because it the app is held purposefully simple and easy to understand while still holding some complexity to be a good example.

+For more advanced features such as Indexing / Record Management, user feedback and stream parsing to display sources, I highly recommend checking out the original Chat Langchain repository(https://github.com/langchain-ai/chat-langchain).

 This app features: